 Now we have created the collection, hooked an endpoint and defined the permissions.
 We have therefore created our Rest API.

 We just have to save and release in an environment.
 The steps to follow are the following:

-- Click Commit & Generate that you can find on the top of the screen.
+- Click Commit & Generate that you can find in the right corner of the main navbar, on the top of the screen.

 - Then access the Deploy area and choose an environment to release.

-To populate the collection or to start testing the API you can either directly go to the Documentation area and test your API with the Swagger.
+To populate the collection or to start testing the API you can either directly go to the Documentation Portal and test your API with the Swagger.